greenm01/ec4x/docs/ec4x_specs.md

 ## 5\.8 Custom Combat Modifications

 If customizing your own ships or scenarios, the following list provides a jumping off point for custom modification.
 EC4X is flexible enough to enable the tailoring of the combat mechanics to your own ideas and requirements.
-Please report back to the project anthing that works well for you and increases enjoyment of the game.
+Please report back to the project anything that works well for you and increases enjoyment of the game.

 - Consider adding your own special modifiers to the CER roll, e.g. battle stations readiness, random chance events, etc.
 - Apply the Starbase critical hit rule to special assets that are resistant to crippling.